scala/scala.epfl.ch/faqs.md

 ### What is the Scala Center?

-The Scala Center will act as an open source foundation for Scala.
+The Scala Center acts as an open source foundation for Scala.
 It is a unit within [EPFL](http://epfl.ch), a world-class research university in Lausanne, Switzerland.